marvin-garcia/aks-playground/deployment/azure-arc/README.md

 - http://k3s-a24e4574-3.eastus2.cloudapp.azure.com/
 ```

 6. On your browser, navigate to any of the clusters' endpoints.
-You should see the main page of the Vote app.
+You should see the main page of the Voting app.

 7. Go back to the Azure Cloud Shell or your local Linux console and open the [voteapp release](../../apps/voteapp/release.yaml) file.
 Change the value of the property `values.image.tag` to `2207072232`.
 Commit and push your changes.